Over dit boek

 190

 CXIII.
-A literary contest of great importance, în
+A literary contest of great importance, in

-which both sides fight by epigram
+which both fides fight by epigram

 194